1996 NCAA conference realignment: Southwest Conference

-In 1994, Texas, Texas A&M, Baylor, and Texas Tech accepted invitations to join with the members of the Big Eight Conference to form the Big 12 Conference.
-For the 1996 season, SMU, TCU, and Rice accepted invitations to join the WAC.
+In 1994, Texas, Texas A&M, Baylor, and Texas Tech accepted invitations to join with the members of the Big Eight Conference to form the Big 12 Conference starting with the 1996 football season.
+The four schools left out of the Big 12 found new conference homes as well, but in less prominent conferences.
+Rice, SMU, and TCU accepted invitations to join the Western Athletic Conference, while Houston was a founding member of Conference USA.